Shamil2007/gym-tracker/README.md

 * **Privacy First:** No data is sent to any server.
 Everything lives in your browser's local storage.
 * **Data Persistence:** Your data remains saved even if you close the browser.
 * **Warning:** Clearing your browser's "Cache and Site Data" will erase your workout history.

-## 🤝 Contributing

-Feel free to fork this project!
-Since it is a single file, please ensure any Pull Requests keep the CSS and JS internal within the `index.html` to maintain the "portability" of the app.

-## 📄 License

-MIT License.
-Free to use and modify.